sustainable-processes/formulations_ML-DoE/README.md

-# ML-guided MaxProQQ Designs for Liquid Formulations
+# Machine Learning-Guided Space-filling Designs for High Throughput Liquid Formulations Development

 We developed a (weighted-) space filling design for liquid formulations.
 These codes and files support our manuscript with this title.